Myndex/SAPC-APCA/documentation/minimum_compliance.md

 **Permission to use revokable at any time for non-compliance per this document or future versions thereof, revocation made in writing to the email address of record of the trademark user.**

 ### Regarding WCAG 3.0
-The only language permitted at this time is: _"APCA™ is the candidate contrast method for WCAG&nbsp;3, and is currently in public beta.
+The only suitable language at this time is: _"APCA™ is the candidate contrast method for WCAG&nbsp;3, and is currently in public beta.
 WCAG&nbsp;3 is still in development and subject to changes prior to adoption."_

 ----
 ## Compliance Levels Defined